Tadashi Sugiyama

-Tadashi Sugiyama (杉山 直, Sugiyama Tadashi) is a Japanese video game designer and producer who works for Nintendo.
-Sugiyama joined the company in 1983, and served as one of the original young design staff for Nintendo's creative department.
-Sugiyama contributed graphic design to several games and worked with several notable Nintendo staff, including Mario series creator Shigeru Miyamoto and former president Satoru Iwata.
+Tadashi Sugiyama (杉山 直, Sugiyama Tadashi) is a Japanese video game designer and producer.
+Sugiyama joined Nintendo in 1983, and served as one of the original young design staff for Nintendo's creative department.
+Sugiyama contributed graphic design to several games and worked with several notable Nintendo staff, including Mario series creator Shigeru Miyamoto and the late president Satoru Iwata.
 Sugiyama originally worked as a graphic designer and character artist on several early Famicom titles.
 One of his early famous creations were the character designs of Popo and Nana from Ice Climber.
 Sugiyama went on to co-direct Zelda II: The Adventure of Link.
 Sugiyama was also one of the central designers working on Miyamoto's GBA-GCN Connectivity experiments, most of which never saw release.